-Small humanoids stand about 2 to 4 feet tall and weigh from 4 to 32 pounds.
+Small humanoids stand about 2 to 4 feet tall.
+Small Fourlegged creatures are about 1 to 2 feet tall.
 Badgers, raccoons, gnomes, hobs, and beagles are all examples of small creatures.

 If a standard grid is used to track combat, a small creature has a footprint equal 1/4 of a grid square.
 That is, a square whose side has a length of 1/2 of a standard grid square.